Position: Current Benchmarking Hinders Real Progress in Deep Learning for Time Series Forecasting: Preliminaries

-\paragraph{Reference architectures} In our experiments, we compare state-of-the-art models against a reference streamlined architecture specifically designed to assess the impact of different design choices w.r.t.\ the target design dimensions.
-Note that the purpose here is not to propose a new architecture to challenge the state of the art.
+\paragraph{Reference architectures} We compare the \gls{sota} models against reference streamlined architectures designed to evaluate the impact of different design choices along the target design dimensions.
+The purpose is not to propose a new architecture to challenge the \gls{sota}.
 Conversely, reference architectures provide baselines, introduced to facilitate a fair and consistent comparison and to gauge the impact of different design choices more directly.
-For the temporal module, we consider several alternatives: an \gls{mlp} with residual connections, a \gls{tcn} with causal dilated filters~\citep{bai2018empirical}, a gated \gls{rnn}~\citep{chung2014empirical}, a stack of Transform layers~\citep{vaswani2017attention}, and pyramidal attention operators akin to the Pyraformer architecture~\citep{liu2022pyraformer}.
+The architecture stacks a temporal module and an optional spatial module.
+For the temporal module, we consider several alternatives: an \gls{mlp} with residual connections, a \gls{tcn} with causal dilated filters~\citep{bai2018empirical}, a gated \gls{rnn}~\citep{chung2014empirical}, a stack of Transformer layers~\citep{vaswani2017attention}, and pyramidal attention operators akin to the Pyraformer architecture~\citep{liu2022pyraformer}.
 In the tables, we denote these reference models as \textbf{MLP}, \textbf{TCN}, \textbf{RNN}, \textbf{Transf.}, \textbf{Pyraf.}, respectively.
-For the \gls{tcn}, \gls{rnn} and attention-based models, we use a $1$-$D$ convolutional layer with a large stride as an additional preprocessing step to implement an operator akin to patching~\citep{nie2023patchtst} and facilitate the processing at the subsequent layers.
-For the spatial module, we use a simple spatial attention layer (denoted as \textbf{sp. attn.}).
-For additional implementation details, please refer to~\autoref{a:reference_archi}.
+For the \gls{tcn}, \gls{rnn} and attention-based models, we use a $1$-$D$ convolution with a large stride as an additional preprocessing step to implement an operator akin to patching~\citep{nie2023patchtst} and facilitate the processing at subsequent layers.
+The spatial module, when used, is implemented as a simple spatial attention layer (denoted as \textbf{sp. attn.}).
+For additional details, refer to~\autoref{a:reference_archi}.